-Whether you’re looking for a way to get in shape, want to spend more time at your local lake or river, or you’re already an avid kayak-enthusiast who is in search of a second boat or a portable option, we’ve got three great personal kayaks that will make you wish that summer lasted forever.
+Whether you’re looking for a way to get in shape, want to spend more time at your local lake or river, or you’re already an avid kayak-enthusiast who is in search of a second boat or a portable option, we’ve compiled a list of the best affordable kayaks that will make you wish summer lasted forever.
 That is, if you didn’t already feel that way.

 Kayaking is one of the best workouts you can do on the water.
-Upper body strength is required to keep your paddle moving and kayaks give a great core workout as well.
-One of the best features of a kayak is that thanks to their comfortable seats, they can be enjoyed by just about everyone, from young children, to the elderly, to those with mobility issues.
+Upper body strength is required to keep your paddle moving and kayaking also provides a great core workout as well.
+One of the best features of a kayak is that thanks to their comfortable seats, they can be enjoyed by just about everyone, including those with mobility issues.

 Cons: Though the kayak has a 400-pound max weight rating, it may sink slightly in the middle at 250 pounds or more.

 This affordable kayak is inflatable, making it easy to take on the go even if you don’t have a ton of cargo space.
-It’s designed to accommodate a single passenger who is up to 220 pounds.
-Included with the kayak is an oar, a patch kit, a pump and a carrying bag.
+It can accommodate a single passenger and their gear up to 220 pounds.
+The Intex is decorated with brightly colored, eye-catching graphics that are designed to keep the rider highly visible when in the water.
+Included with the kayak are an oar, a patch kit, a pump and a carrying bag.
 The mesh net in the front of the kayak can be used for storing your essentials.

-Pros: Convenient and affordable inflatable option.
-Comes with carrying bag and paddles.
+Pros: Convenient and affordable inflatable option, comes with a carrying bag and paddles.